codescratchblocks/cc-paw/README.md

 ## Installation

 Run `pastebin run VmqguQeA` on a ComputerCraft device to install CC-PAW.
+(Alternately, `pastebin get VmqguQeA install-cc-paw` to save the installer, and `install-cc-paw [version]` can be used to install a specific version.)

 You must have the HTTP API enabled, and have `github.io` or `cc-paw.github.io` on your whitelist.
 (These options are enabled by default.)